devcybiko/gregsmithwiki/content/teaching/gregs55.md

 '12.
 When reviewing other's work give only the correct review

 ## At Work
-14. Follow along when others are speaking or presenting
+13. Follow along when others are speaking or presenting
-15. Answer all written questions with a complete sentence
+14. Answer all written questions with a complete sentence
-16. Do not ask for a reward
+15. Do not ask for a reward
-17. You must complete your work every day
+16. You must complete your work every day
-18. Subject transitions will be swift, quiet, and orderly
+17. Subject transitions will be swift, quiet, and orderly
-19. Be as organized as possible
+18. Be as organized as possible
-20. When work is assigned, do not moan or complain
+19. When work is assigned, do not moan or complain
-21. When a substitute manager is present, all rules apply
+20. When a substitute manager is present, all rules apply
-22. Follow the specific workplace protocols
+21. Follow the specific workplace protocols
 23. Know other managers' names and greet them in the hall by name
 24. Keep yourself and the bathrooms clean and germ freee
 25. Greet visitors and make them feel welcome
 26. Do not save seats in the cafe or in meetings
-27. Do not stare at an employee who is being reprimanded
+27. Do not stare at a fellow employee who is being reprimanded
 28. After dining in the cafeteria or elsewhere, be responsible for your trash
 29. Call or text your manager if you have a question about work and leave a message - once
 30. When offered food, take only your fair share